rickb777/enumeration/README.md

 the `Day` type above.
 You will get:

  * `func (d Day) String() string`
-   Converts Day values to strings and satisfies the well-known `Stringer` interface.
+   - Converts Day values to strings and satisfies the well-known `Stringer` interface.

  * `func (d Day) Ordinal() int`
-   Converts Day values into their ordinal numbers, i.e. the indexes indicating the order in which you declared the constants, starting from zero.
+   - Converts Day values into their ordinal numbers, i.e. the indexes indicating the order in which you declared the constants, starting from zero.
 These may happen to be the same as the values you chose, but need not be.

  * `func AsDay(s string) (Day, error)`
-   Converts a string representation to a Day value, if it can.
+   - Converts a string representation to a Day value, if it can.
 The name of this function depends on the name of your type.

- * `var AllDays = [...]string{ ... }`
+ * `var AllDays = []string{ ... }`
-   Provides all the Day values in a single slice.
+   - Provides all the Day values in a single slice.
 This is useful if you need to iterate, for example.
 The name depends on the name of your type, although it can be overridden using `-plural`.